stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

           Otherwise, we recommend monitoring the instance's disk space usage during the first few replication jobs to minimize any negative impact on your database's performance.

 ## MULTIPLE CONNECTIONS TO REPLICATION SLOT
-      - title: "Limitation 8: Multiple connections to a replication slot can cause data loss in Stitch (PostgreSQL)"
+      - title: "Limitation {{ forloop.index }}: Multiple connections to a replication slot can cause data loss in Stitch (PostgreSQL)"
-        anchor: "limitation-8--replication-slot-data-loss-postgresql"
+        anchor: "limitation--replication-slot-data-loss-postgresql"
         content: |
           {% include note.html type="single-line" content="This section is applicable only to **PostgreSQL**-based database integrations." %}